webcomponents/webcomponents.github.io/src/documents/articles/introduction-to-custom-elements.html.md

 In order to add features to a custom element, you first need to create a basic prototype object by calling `Object.create()` with `HTMLElement.prototype` as an argument.
-This way, you can have basic HTML element feature set, so you can add arbitrary functions.
-Once your prototype object looks good, set that as a value of a key '`prototype`' inside an object and call `document.registerElement()` with it as a second argument.
+This gives you an empty prototype object with the basic HTML element feature set in its prototype chain.
+Add any functions and properties you want to the prototype object, then pass your prototype to document.registerElement as shown below:

 ```
 var proto = Object.create(HTMLElement.prototype);